-The Erosion and Sediment Control Management Plan presents general measures that are to be implemented for the project.
-Specific Erosion and Sediment Control 'sub'-Plans are prepared for each construction activity or stage of the project detailing the specific controls to be implemented.
-Specific sub-plans have been prepared for the construction works (refer to MCoA 3.5 for specific comments) and the following comments are provided in relation to erosion and sediment control during construction:

-• Inspections of the erosion and sediment control structures carried out weekly by the Environment Officer.
+The Erosion and Sediment Control Management Plan presents general measures to be implemented for the project.
+Specific Erosion and Sediment Control 'Sub'-Plans have been prepared for each construction activity or stage of the project detailing the specific controls to be implemented.
+Specific sub-plans have been prepared for construction works (refer to MCoA 3.5 for specific comments) and erosion and sediment control management during the January to June 2006 period involved inspections of erosion and sediment control structures carried out following any rainfall events and infill testing of site soils recorded by Barrick personnel.